 Symptoms in newborns or infants include:

-- Cries when infected joint is moved
+- crying when the infected joint is moved

 Symptoms in children and adults include:

 - inability to move the limb with the infected joint

 Chills sometimes occur but are an uncommon symptom.

 Fibromyalgia has many symptoms that tend to vary from person to person.
 The main symptom is widespread pain.

 - widespread pain, often with specific tender points